msca-malot/awesome-edge-simulator/README.md

   - fix or mobile
   - battery or power supply
   - latency requirement
-- tasks orchestrator module that manages the available resources, balances the workload, and enables the simulation of multi-tiers scenarios where many computing paradigms can be used in conjunction with one another
+- **tasks orchestrator module** that manages the available resources, balances the workload, and enables the simulation of multi-tiers scenarios where many computing paradigms can be used in conjunction with one another
+- **real time charts**

 ### Architecture